socketio/socket.io-protocol/Readme.md

 ## Test suite

-The test suite in the `test-suite/` directory lets you check the compliance of a server implementation.
+The test suite in the [`test-suite/`]() directory lets you check the compliance of a server implementation.

 Usage:

 - in Node.js: `npm ci && npm test`
 - in a browser: simply open the `index.html` file in your browser

-For reference, here is expected configuration for the JS server to pass all tests:
+For reference, here is expected configuration for the JavaScript server to pass all tests:

 ```js
 import { Server } from "socket.io";